Abhijithab2345/Test_Defect/README.md

 ## Defect Detection AI – Local Run Guide

-Use this playbook to bring up the entire stack (Next.js frontend + FastAPI backend) on a fresh Windows, macOS, or Linux workstation.
+Use this playbook to bring up the entire stack (Next.js frontend + FastAPI backend).

 ---